Canuck Place Children's Hospice Policies and Requirements

 - Ability to make minimum one year commitment on weekly, biweekly or monthly basis

-- It is required that all Kitchen Volunteers have Food Safe Level I Certification and a current Hepatitis A Vaccination.
+- It is required that all Kitchen Volunteers have, or be willing to complete a Food Safe Level I Certification and a current Hepatitis A Vaccination.

 - Driver’s abstract (depending on volunteer role)